AdaCore/spark2014/docs/guidance/main.rst

 #.
 Once you're confident this property should be provable, run SPARK in proof
-   mode on the specific line with the check by right-clicking on this line in the editor panel inside GPS, selecting :menuselection:`SPARK --> Prove Line` from the contextual menu, selecting :guilabel:`2` as value for :guilabel:`Proof level` (and possibly setting the switches ``--prover=cvc4 --steps=0 --timeout=30`` in the textual box, as described above) and checking the :guilabel:`Report checks proved` box, all in the GPS panel, and clicking :guilabel:`Execute`.
+   mode on the specific line with the check by right-clicking on this line in the editor panel inside GNAT Studio, selecting :menuselection:`SPARK --> Prove Line` from the contextual menu, selecting :guilabel:`2` as value for :guilabel:`Proof level` (and possibly setting the switches ``--prover=cvc4 --steps=0 --timeout=30`` in the textual box, as described above) and checking the :guilabel:`Report checks proved` box, all in the GNAT Studio panel, and clicking :guilabel:`Execute`.
 GNATprove should either output a message that confirms that the check is proved or the same message as before.
 In the latter case, you will need to interact with GNATprove to